utcsnlp/lfqa_discourse/README.md

 }
 ```

-# Contact
-Please contact at `fangyuan@utexas.edu` if you have any questions.
+Please contact Fangyuan Xu at `fangyuan[at]utexas.edu` if you have any questions or suggestions.